 Oh, how I love these palettes from Senna.
 It offers such delicious shades of pinks, fuschias, corals, and rusty reds.
 You can build up washes of natural glow with these, and are a must-have in your kit for so many reasons.

 Following on with yet another favorite of mine in the clean beauty field.
 Ilia’s Color Haze Multi-Use Pigment is also clearly marketed as a lip product first.
 The applicator gives us that feeling, anyway.
 Super high pigment, satin finish and dewy, yet enough oomph to stay where it’s put.
 The shades of Stutter and Sing are particularly beautiful on love to deep skin tones.

 Another must-have all-rounder in the powder palette department, for sure.
-Mehron presents us here with 8 super matte, high-pigment cheek shades to contour and glow to your hearts content.
+Barnes presents us here with 8 super vibrant, high-pigment cheek shades to contour and glow to your hearts content.
 But that bottom row is where it’s at.

 Danessa Myricks Luxe Cream Palette The Feminist

 I love Danessa’s cheek and lip products.
 They are designed with logic in mind.
 Particularly the Luxe Cream Palette.
 It’s the perfect palette.